 Thirteen years ago on the 14th August I visited Morocco for the first time, and fell in love with Tetouan.
 From Ceuta we caught a bus to the border of Morocco.
 Fortunately, our recently acquired Canadian travel-buddy spoke French but he struggled to haggle a cheaper taxi ride to Tetouan.
 Forty-kilometers later, mostly along the coast, we were dropped off in the middle of Tetouan.
 Once we’d found accommodation, we dumped our backpacks and permitted a young man working at the riad to lead us through the nearby ancient medina.
 Overpowering smells, only a few palatable, caused me to heave and at times I had to pinch my nose.
 The vibrant spices, the heaps of henna and varieties of olives enticed me to spend money.
 Adam’s (aka Omar) family run carpet shop happened to be the next port of call.
 How did that happen?
 A good few steps later, we climbed out on to a terrace to admire the magnificent view of the town: thousands of satellite dishes attached to crumbling white buildings, feral cats slinking in alley ways.
 We were served a glass of melted sugar with mint tea leaves, an instant injection of diabetes, before returning to the carpets below.
 Instantly I fell in love […]

-Nestled in the ever-green heart of the Umgeni Valley, Karkloof Nature Reserve offers unspoilt trails amidst an undulating plateau – which has an average altitude of approximately one-thousand meters – mistbelt forest, grasslands, wetlands and wildlife – the non predatory type.
-I first hiked the reserve in February; as dawn descended and the sun exposed itself the sweltering heat appeared to increase at least five degrees per hour.
-The lush vegetation, a pulsating green as dense as a nineteenth century novel, kept the giraffe from sight.
-From the top of the jagged cliff face far in to the distance we spotted the head of a giraffe grazing the tops of acacias.
-Unfortuntately, we didn’t have the time to get up close and personal and vowed to return in the near future.
-Five months later, our pledge met, we returned in persuit of the elusive giraffe.
+Nestled in the ever-green heart of the Umgeni Valley, Karkloof Nature Reserve offers unspoilt trails amidst an undulating plateau – which has an average altitude of approximately one-thousand meters – mistbelt forest, grasslands, wetlands and wildlife – the non-predatory type.
+I first hiked the reserve in February; as dawn descended and the sun-exposed itself the sweltering heat appeared to increase at least five degrees per hour.
+The lush vegetation, a pulsating green as dense as a nineteenth-century novel, kept the giraffe from sight.
+From the top of the jagged cliff face far into the distance, we spotted the head of a giraffe grazing the tops of acacias.
+Unfortunately, we didn’t have the time to get up close and personal and vowed to return in the near future.
+Five months later, our pledge met, we returned in pursuit of the elusive giraffe.
 The lush green grasslands moved over for the wintery browns and the blackened grasslands caused by controlled fires.
 The sun took a little longer to warm my bones, and only increased a degree per hour.
-As a lone yellow-billed kite, unusual to see at this time of the year, hovered on the thermals overhead, […]
+As a lone yellow-billed kite, unusual to see at this time of the year, hovered on the thermals overhead, we came across a […]

 Unequivocally, Durban is the warmest place to be – it is practically summer all year round with its sub-tropical climate and laid-back, friendly people.
 Most mornings (when I am home, of course), at first light, I spend at Durban’s vibrant beachfront: running along the soft, golden beach sand; cycling up to thirty kilometres along the promenade, up and down the piers, around Moses Mabhida Stadium, across the Umgeni River and back again; surfing even in winter, mostly with a spring wetsuit; and recently, my new found addiction, yoga with Lauren from SurfSup Yoga.
 At dawn this morning I warmed up with an hour’s run along the beach sand before enjoying a soothingly stimulating session of yoga at Snake Park Lawns, on the promenade.
 Exercising alongside the ocean, while watching the sun rise and sharing it with others that were clearly health conscious, was an experience to behold.
 A few hours later, mid afternoon, I returned to the beachfront with my camera where I experienced a completely different world compared to the world at dawn.
 A promenade teeming with people, from diverse ethnic and cultural backgrounds, exultant and savouring everything the beachfront had to offer from rickshaw rides to Zulu dancing, […]